Taritsyn/BundleTransformer/NuGet/BundleTransformer.Closure/readme.txt

       http://dl.google.com/closure-compiler/compiler-latest.zip.
    3. Unzip the downloaded archive and copy the compiler.jar file in some directory on disk of your computer.
-   4. In Web.config file find the `configuration/bundleTransformer/closure/local`
+   4. In `Web.config` file find the `/configuration/bundleTransformer/closure/local`
-      element, then set the `javaVirtualMachinePath` attribute to a value equal to the path to executable file of the Java Virtual Machine (java.exe), and set the `closureCompilerApplicationPath` attribute to a value equal to the path to JAR-file of the Google Closure Compiler Application (compiler.jar).
+      element, then set the `javaVirtualMachinePath` attribute to a value equal to the path to executable file of the Java Virtual Machine (`java.exe`), and set the `closureCompilerApplicationPath` attribute to a value equal to the path to JAR file of the Google Closure Compiler Application (`compiler.jar`).

    =============
    DOCUMENTATION